Korporal/aspnetcore-mvc-angular2-template/README.md

 # aspnetcore-mvc-angular2-template
-a template for aspnet core mvs and angular 2 applications
+A template for aspnet core mvc and angular 2 applications